ans-group/laravel-sieve/README.md

 # Laravel Sieve

-A library to handle filtering and sortring for your APIs
+A library to handle filtering and sorting for your APIs

 Filters like `/pets?name:in=Snoopy,Hobbes` will be applied to your query builder instance and only results matching that criteria will return